 - Proper storage: You need to know how to properly store your firewood so that it seasons properly.

 - Weather conditions: Weather plays a big part in seasoning your firewood.
-You need to be cognizant of ideal weather conditions (humidity, rain, snow, etc.) for seasoning your wood.
+Pay attention to ideal weather conditions (humidity, rain, snow, etc.) for seasoning your wood.

-- Alternative methods: There are alternative methods to help dry your firewood quicker.
-You can help speed the process by implementing these methods, but you need to be aware of what they are so you can utilize them properly.
+- Alternative methods: Speed the process by implementing these methods, but you need to be aware of what they are so you can utilize them properly.
+We’ll cover these below.

 Being aware of all steps in the process helps create an atmosphere where you will be able to succeed with speeding up the seasoning process.